waku-org/specs/informational/req-res-reliability.md

 #### Retry missing messages
 Light node can verity that network that is used at the moment has seen messages that were sent via LightPush earlier.
 In order to do that light node should use [Store protocol](../standards/core/store.md).
-By using Store light node can query service node that implements Store and see if the messages that were sent in the past period were seen.
+By using Store protocol light node can query any service node that implements Store and see if the messages that were sent in the past period were seen.
+In case some of the messages are absent in Store - they should be re-sent by LightPush.
+Our advice to do periodic Store queries once per 30 seconds.

 ### Filter